A symbolic algorithm for calculating power series expansions and dual intersection graphs of semistable models: Power series algorithms

-In this section we explore various algorithmic aspects of \cref{thm:MainThm1}.
-We start with a review of power series over regular local rings in \cref{sec:PowerSeries}.
-We then give a symbolic Newton-Puiseux algorithm to calculate power series expansions of the roots of a polynomial $f(z)$ that splits completely over the strict Henselization of $A=K[x_{1},...,x_{n}]$ with respect to $(x_{1},...,x_{n})$, see \cref{sec:NPAlgorithm}.
-These algorithms will also work over arithmetic rings such as $\mathcal{O}_{K,\mathfrak{p}}[x_{1},...,x_{n}]$ and $\mathcal{O}_{K,\mathfrak{p}}[x_{0},...,x_{n}]/(x_{0}\cdots x_{r}-\pi^{k})$.
-In \cref{sec:Coverings}, we show how this can be used to calculate poset structures of various coverings.
+In this section we explore various algorithmic aspects of \cref{thm:MainThmv2}.
+We first show how one can interpret the group-theoretic data from the previous sections in terms of roots of polynomials and their approximations in \cref{sec:FromTopoiToPowerSeries}.
+We review power series over regular local rings in \cref{sec:PowerSeries}, and in \cref{sec:NPAlgorithm} we give a symbolic Newton-Puiseux algorithm to calculate power series expansions of the roots of a polynomial $f(z)$ that splits completely over the strict Henselization of $A=K[x_{1},...,x_{n}]$ with respect to $(x_{1},...,x_{n})$.
+These algorithms will also work over arithmetic rings such as $\mathcal{O}_{K,\mathfrak{p}}[x_{1},...,x_{n}]$ and $\mathcal{O}_{K,\mathfrak{p}}[x_{0},...,x_{n}]/(x_{0}\cdots x_{r}-\pi^{k})$, where $\mathcal{O}_{K,\mathfrak{p}}$ is the localization of the ring of integers $\mathcal{O}_{K}$ of a number field $K$ at a prime $\mathfrak{p}$, or a completion thereof.